 TOLEDO – Zed Rigby, 65, a life-long computer game enthusiast, died in his home in Toledo, Ohio last Monday.

 Mr. Rigby leaves behind no family or actual friends, but a number of his virtual friends are now engaged in virtual grieving.
+If a loved one or a close friend passes away you can hire these funeral services so you can make sure they have a proper funeral.

 Several of Zed’s Facebook Friends have taken the time to “Like” his Funeral page.
 A few have even added Comments including “Condolences man,” “Zed’s dead,” and “Sorry Dude!”